-Again, it is not expected to obtain positive results of existence of insensitizing controls for every differential operator D in virtue of the lack of regularity provoked by coupling term $D(1{\mathcal{O}}Du)$ , since (again) the characteristic function is not regular.
-Despite that, Guerrero [19] dealt with a parabolic equation.
+Again, it is not expected to obtain positive results of the existence of insensitizing controls for every differential operator D in virtue of the lack of regularity provoked by coupling term $D(1{\mathcal{O}}Du)$ , since (again) the characteristic function is not regular.
+Despite that, Guerrero [20] dealt with a parabolic equation.
 The author proved a positive result of existence considering a functional depending on the gradient of the solution.
-Since the equation was linear, with constant coefficients, the argument consisted in considering a global Carleman estimate with different exponents, not for the equation, but for the equation satisfied by the Laplacian of the solutions to then recover information using the equation would give us many other terms.
-In [21], the same author proved a similar result considering a linear Stokes equation with constant coefficients but with for the curl of the solution.
-Finally, we cite the work of the second author [22], where the authors proved positive results of insensitizing controls considering a functional depending on the gradient of the solution.
-The solution would give us a positive result arose by proving a new suitable Carleman estimate for the Ginzburg-Landau equation.
+Since the equation was linear, with constant coefficients, the argument consisted of considering a global Carleman estimate with different exponents, not for the equation, but for the equation satisfied by the Laplacian of the solutions to then recover information using the equation with the coupling.
+This is not the case when dealing with a nonlinear problem since deriving the equation would give us many other terms.
+In [22], the same author proved a similar result considering a linear Stokes equation with constant coefficients but with for the curl of the solution.
+Finally, we cite the work of the second author [23], where the authors proved positive results of insensitizing controls considering a functional depending on the gradient of the solution for the cubic nonlinear Ginzburg-Landau equation.
+The result arose by proving a new suitable Carleman estimate for the Ginzburg-Landau equation.

-In this spirit, there are many alternatives to define the sentinel functional related with the insensitizing controls problems for 4NLS.
-Thus, we expect that these three works together with the results on this paper, open prospect to prove similar results considering a sentinel functional with the gradient of the solution.
-Moreover, since the Carleman estimate (2.3) has third order terms, maybe it is possible, at some point, to adapt the arguments to consider a functional with the Laplacian of the solution of the 4NLS, but clearly, to prove it is necessary new arguments of those that were applied here, at least proving a new Carleman estimate for the fourth-order Schrödinger equation, as was done in [18, Theorem 1.1] for the Cahn-Hilliard type equation.
-The readers are invited to read the recent and interesting work by Imanuvilov and Yamamoto [20], which proves a Carleman estimate for a fourth-order parabolic equation in general dimensions.
+In this spirit, there are many alternatives to define the sentinel functional related to the insensitizing control problems for 4NLS.
+Thus, we expect that these three works together with the results in this paper, open prospects to prove similar results considering a sentinel functional with the gradient of the solution.
+Moreover, since the Carleman estimate (2.3) has third-order terms, maybe it is possible, at some point, to adapt the arguments to consider a functional with the Laplacian of the solution of the 4NLS, but clearly, to prove it is necessary new arguments of those that were applied here, at least proving a new Carleman estimate for the fourth-order Schrödinger equation, as was done in [18, Theorem 1.1] for the Cahn-Hilliard type equation and as in [19] where a Carleman estimate for stochastic fourth order Schrödinger equation is showed.
+The readers are invited to read the recent and interesting work by Imanuvilov and Yamamoto [21], which proves a Carleman estimate for a fourth-order parabolic equation in general dimensions.

 4.4.
 N-dimensional case.
-Zheng and Zhou [34] studied the boundary controllability of the 4NLS in a bounded domain $\Omega \subset \mathbb{R}^n$ .
+Zheng and Zhou [35] studied the boundary controllability of the 4NLS in a bounded domain $\Omega \subset \mathbb{R}^n$ .
 Using a $L^2$ -Neumann boundary control, the authors proved that the solution of 4NLS is exactly controllable in $H^{-2}(\Omega)$ using the Hilbert Uniqueness Method and multiplier techniques.
-In the sense of existence of insensitizing controls, we conjecture that the Carleman inequality shown here can be extended to the N-dimensional case.
+In the sense of the existence of insensitizing controls, we conjecture that the Carleman inequality shown here can be extended to the N-dimensional case.
 Thus, if we consider the sentinel functional as defined in (1.3), our result remains valid, for this case.
-However, the main issue here is when we consider a functional like the one mentioned in the Subsection 4.3 or other types of functional associated with the nonlinear problem.
+However, the main issue here is when we consider a functional like the one mentioned in Subsection 4.3 or other types of functional associated with the nonlinear problem.
 This type of problem looks interesting and still is open for the fourth-order nonlinear Schrödinger equation.